 The Saratov Approach

-On March 18, 1998, LDS missionaries Travis Robert Tuttle (from Gilbert, Arizona) and Andrew Lee Propst (from Lebanon, Oregon) were doing their normal mission rounds and knocked on the door of a man who had asked some questions regarding the LDS Church.
+On March 18, 1998, Latter-day Saint missionaries Travis Robert Tuttle (from Gilbert, Arizona) and Andrew Lee Propst (from Lebanon, Oregon) were doing their normal mission rounds and knocked on the door of a man who had asked some questions regarding the Church.

 That's when the two elders were bludgeoned with a metal baton, handcuffed, tied up, and left with tape covering their eyes and mouth.